-For instructions on how to update the License file, see Updating Serena Release Automation License (on page 112).
+For instructions on how to update the License file, see Updating Serena Release Automation License (on page 93).

-Note: If you do not supply a License file, the installed product will be enabled as an evaluation kit.
+Note: If you do not supply a License file, the installed product will enable a limited version with part of the features as an evaluation kit.